asqbtcupid/asqbtcupid.github.com/about.md

 layout: page
 title: About
 permalink: /about/
+published: true
 ---

 Game client develpoer, Using C++/Lua.

 ### More Information

-HIT master, one year work experience.
+HIT master, one year work experience, in Perfect World.

 ### Contact me